 That makes it sound like some gourmet dessert that was difficult to make but they are really pretty easy.
 You can even skip the chocolate cookie cup part and just use refrigerated pre-made chocolate chip cookie dough for the cups, then fill with cheesecake.
-They can be made ahead of time and stored in the refrigerator and are perfect for dinner parties, buffets or just a romantic tête-à-tête.
+They can be made ahead of time and stored in the refrigerator and are perfect for dinner parties, buffets, a romantic tête-à-tête or Valentine's Day.

 Have you ever used cacao butter before?
 What did you make with it?

-- 3/4 cup Imperial sugar
+- ¾ cup Imperial sugar

-- 1/2 cup Caveman Coffee Co.
+- ½ cup Caveman Coffee Co.
 Cacao Butter (or 1 stick dairy butter, softened)

 - 1 teaspoon pure vanilla extract